vindhya-14/MatchPulse/README.md

 # MatchPulse

-MatchPulse is a frontend web application built with Vite.
+MatchPulse is a full stack web application built with Vite.
 It tells the Soccer upcoming match updates.It connects to a backend service to provide its core functionality.

 ## Features